 In general, the objectives of the present study have been achieved.
 The study has been contributed to body of knowledge by presenting the effects of role overload, role conflict and role ambiguity on occupational stress.
 The findings of the current study verified that role overload, role conflict, role ambiguity and occupational stress are significantly and positively related.
 Therefore, long hour working, incompatible request, and, ambivalence in responsibilities will increase the level of stress.
-In short, the current study has provided empirical evidence to literature by demonstrating the relationship between role overload, role conflict, role ambiguity and occupational stress.
-In addition, the health care managers can identify role overload, role conflict, role ambiguity as stressors in order to decrease them among nurses.
+In short, the current study has provided empirical evidence to literature by demonstrating the relationship between role overload, role conflict, role ambiguity and occupational stress can identify role overload, role conflict, role ambiguity and occupational stress.